 In an age when your logo needs to appear on so many different applications, it needs to be designed to accommodate this and make sure it works just as well on your business card or Instagram account.
 Does it also need to be scaled up to be used on signage?
 Is it possible to have it embroidered on the new work shirts?

-So, our advice to you is when designing your next logo… please keep it simple!
+So, my advice to you is when designing your next logo… please keep it simple!

 Dare to be different

 It’s pointless spending time designing an awesome logo if it’s virtually identical to a competitor.
 Designing a logo is the perfect opportunity to create a mark that genuinely reflects the personality of your business.
 Check out the competition, see what’s already out there, what works and what doesn’t!
 What colour palette they use?
 If it’s an organics company and everyone else is using green as their primary brand colour, why not try something different!
 If the majority are using a leaf as a mark or emblem, then don’t do the same.

 Imitation is the sincerest form of flattery, but not when it comes to logo design.

 With all the identities I create, I stick to my proven formula, keep it simple, make it relevant, design it to be adaptable and make sure it’s distinctive.

 A simple logo helps to make it instantly recognisable and much more memorable, quickly giving the viewer the ability to focus on the message you want to communicate.
 Done well, a clean, uncluttered and clever logo can say a lot with very little!